tritonJS826/phototours/pt-general/README.md

 - `pnpm prisma:migrate`: Runs database migrations.
 - `pnpm prisma:generate`: Generates the Prisma client.

+## reset:db script

+To fill the database with data, go to the `src/scripts` folder where the reset:db script and instructions for it are located.

 ## Zoho CRM Integration

 ### 1. Registration on Zoho Developer Console